browniebroke/deezer-python/docs/source/usage.md

 <Album: Random Access Memories>
 ```

-As you can see, it doesn\'t look like we\'re making API requests, but
-under the hood, the client is passed around and makes further API calls
+As you can see, it doesn't look like we're making API requests, but under the hood, the client is passed around and makes further API calls as needed.
-as needed.

-You can tell the difference, though: attributes access are using the
-data from the resource which was already fetched, while calling a method
-on the resource does extra API requests.
+You can tell the difference, though: attributes access are using the data from the resource which was already fetched, while calling a method on the resource does extra API requests.

 ### Getting the raw data

-At some point, you might want to get the resources exported as Python
-dictionaries to store them somewhere else or transform them further.
+At some point, you might want to get the resources exported as Python dictionaries to store them somewhere else or transform them further.

-Each resource has a `asdict()` method to export its content as
+Each resource has a `asdict()` method to export its content as dictionary:
-dictionary:

 ```python
 >>> instant_crush.asdict()